ngerakines/oxen/README.markdown

 Oxen is a hybrid torrent client that aims to allow peers with small ammounts of disk space the ability to positively impact a peer group.

+# Status

+So far you can ...

+ * Start the application and monitor a directory for new torrents.
+ * Add new torrents to the system
+ * Set a max memory usage value (defaulting to 64 megs)
+ * Download up to that max and seed any pieces known

 # USAGE

     $ ./oxen --directory /tmp/torrents/